- Academics Menu

 - Becoming a professional

 In addition, students have the opportunity to participate in the Early Childhood Club.
 The Club has completed several service projects that benefit local children and their families.
+Recently club members have attended the New York State Association for the Education of Young Children’s conference several times.

 Career opportunities in the field of professional care and education of young children are excellent.
 Graduates of this program find employment as teachers of preschool, infant, toddler and school-age child care programs, early childhood specialists, family advocates, family day care providers, trainers, home visitors, teacher assistants, and program directors.
 Places of employment include Head Start, military child development centers, YMCA, early intervention agencies, Department of Health, Office of Children and Family Services, and private and public day care centers and schools.
 Earnings will vary with type of program, education, experience, and geographic location.